jlie10/SelfSacrifice/README.md

   			Hero.Admiration = best_weight * social_admiration
   			best_weight = equa * best_weight

+### (3) Social interactions

+Interactions between members of society are implemented using `interactions`:

+    # interactions
+    """	Defines how the (alive) population interacts Used in 'life_game'
+    """
+    for Run in range(nb_interactions):
+      Fan = choice(members)
+      # Fan chooses friends from a sample of Partners
+      Partners = self.partners(Fan, members, int(percent(self.Parameter('SampleSize')\
+                                  * (self.Parameter('PopulationSize')-1) )))
+      self.interact(Fan, Partners)

+For as many `Rounds` as defined by a parameter, a random individual is chosen to interact with a group of individuals, selected by `partners` - which returns a random sample by default (whose size is controled by `SampleSize`).
+Individuals then `interact` with this sample of partners - in this base scenario, `interact` is empty, as social interactions are taken to have relevant effect.

+NB: I just realized that social interactions include dead heroes... which I need to correct.
+I don't know how much this affect the outcomes...
+In the [Actual scenario](#actual-scenario), while individual's should preferentially chose alive people (actual signalers), they may form bonds with dead individuals...

-### (3) Computing scores
+### (4) Computing scores

-Scores are calculated at the end of the 'year'.
+Scores are calculated at the end of the year.
 Here, the only reason to gain points is through a parents' (or more largely ascendants') sacrifice.
 This is done through `spillover`.
 What a descendant can potentially gain depends on how much his ascendant hero was admired (stored in `hero.admiration`) and how much admiration spills over to descendants in general (controlled by `SacrificeHeredity`; the rest is 'lost' for descendants).
 In addition, what a particular descendant actually gains will depend on how many other descendants there are, on how far away in the family tree he or she is (more for children than grand-children...) and on repartition between generations (controled by `KinSelection`).

     # spillover
     def spillover(self, Hero, admiration = 0, kin_transfer = 0.5):